barseghyanartur/django-slim/README.rst

 Automated example installer
 -----------------------------------
-An automated installer exists as well (Debian only).
+In order to be able to quickly evaluate the django-slim, an automated installer with a demo has been created (Debian only).
+Follow the instructions below for having the demo running within a minute.

 Grab the latest `django-slim-example-app-install.sh`